Butterwell/TeXjs/README.md

 #### TODO
 Nearly everything.
 To wit:

-* Create and add target "hello world" .dvi to project using some other TeX
-* Iterate:
+* Create web.ne, a nearley grammar to parse tex.web
+* Iterate until can create good :
-  * Update nearley grammar to parse tex.web, parse tex.web into AST (abstract syntax tree)
+  * Update web.ne, parse tex.web into AST (abstract syntax tree)
   * Display parse
   * Generate JavaScript code from AST
 * Create "hello world" .dvi
+* Create and add target "hello world" .dvi to project using some other TeX